 Excitement is mixed with uncertainty about:

-- How to plan steps when you want to start an education startup like Byju’s, the biggest unicorn in India, or Coursera being in a sweet spot in terms of edtech flourishing?
+How do you plan steps when you want to start an education startup like Byju’s, the biggest unicorn in India, or Coursera is in a sweet spot regarding EdTech flourishing?

-- What about money and how to be noticeable for investors?
+What about money and how it be noticeable to investors?

 We’ve got it.
 In this blog post, we’ll take you through each of those steps in a bit more detail.
 We will finish by clearing up how you can get what you need in one place with Aimprosoft.
 Let’s kick off things.